jeichler/ansible-ssa-ee/README.md

 ## Code only

 This project contains the execution environment definition file, but does not provide the actual container image.
-This is due to the requirement of having an active Red Hat Ansible Automation Platform subscription to be able to download some of the Collections used and the base [ee-supported-rhel8](https://catalog.redhat.com/software/containers/ansible-automation-platform-20-early-access/ee-supported-rhel8/60e4bc63c1af85c3015b8588) container image.
+This is due to the requirement of having an active Red Hat Ansible Automation Platform subscription to be able to download some of the Collections used and the base [ee-supported-rhel8](https://catalog.redhat.com/software/containers/ansible-automation-platform-21/ee-supported-rhel8/6177cff2be25a74c009224fa) container image.

 If you are a Red Hat Employee, you can download the Execution Environment from [Quay](quay.io) by using the [ee-ansible-ssa](https://quay.io/repository/redhat_emp1/ee-ansible-ssa) repository.
+You will need the Employee flag in your Quay account, to get access to the repository.

 ```bash
 # log in with your Red Hat credentials